Competition (CTF)

 Physical Track

-Running an on-site CTF, we have the unique opportunity to leverage physical access.
+When running an on-site CTF, we have the unique opportunity to leverage physical access.
 Every year we try to innovate with a dedicated physical track that combines several disciplines.
 Electronic voting, kiosk hacking, smartcard, lock-picking, UEFI boot tampering, etc. wrapped around a tiny layer of social engineering.

 Hackathon